zaphosting/docs/docs/pathoftitans-becomeadmin.md

 ---
 id: pathoftitans-becomeadmin
 title: Become admin
-description: Information on how to become an admin on your Path of Titans server at ZAP-Hosting
+description: "Information on how to become an admin on your Path of Titans server at ZAP-Hosting"
 sidebar_label: Become admin
 services:
   - gameserver-pathoftitans